emqx/deploy-emqx-to-gcp-with-terraform/README.md

-# Terraform EMQX on GCP
+# Deploy EMQX to GCP with Terraform

 This Terraform module is designed to deploy either EMQX or EMQX Enterprise on Google Cloud Platform (GCP).
 EMQX is a scalable and open-source MQTT broker that connects IoT devices.